Schema Markup Example

 The Brutal Truth

-Your competitors are spending thousands a month buying cold strangers while ignoring the warm, pre-sold customers their best clients would happily send them — for free — if anyone bothered to ask.
+Your competitors are spending thousands a month buying cold strangers while ignoring the warm, pre-sold customers their best clients would happily send them, for free, if anyone bothered to ask.
 Word of mouth isn't luck.
 It's a machine you either build or leave unbuilt.
-The owner who systematizes referrals doesn't just lower acquisition cost — they build the one growth channel a competitor can never outspend, because you can't buy trust that's been handed person to person.
+The owner who systematizes referrals doesn't just lower acquisition cost.
+They build the one growth channel a competitor can never outspend, because you can't buy trust that's been handed person to person.

 How 42nd Street Builds Referral Machines That Run Without You